 When is the marina open?

-PJ Marina typically opens near Memorial Day weekend and closes after Labor Day weekend.
-Operating hours can vary day to day.
+PJ Marina will open the first weekend in May and closes after Labor Day weekend.
+Operating hours are:

 Do you sell gasoline?

 PJ Marina does offer gasoline for boats.
-Firewood, bagged ice, bait, soda, and other items for boating, fishing, and camping are available for purchase at the Northside Marina.
+Firewood, bagged ice, bait, soda, beer and other items for boating, fishing, and camping are available for purchase.

 Can I rent a boat slip?